 What is the absolute minimum I can spend on Reddit Ads?

 Reddit's official minimum is $5 per day for standard campaigns.
 For Max Campaigns (the new AI-optimized format), the minimum is $20 per day or $620 for lifetime budgets.
+To understand the full picture of how much does reddit advertising cost, consider both the minimum requirements and realistic budgets for results.

 Is $5/day enough for Reddit Ads to work?